What Is A Constant In Science

 • Fundamental Constants: These constants are considered to be truly fundamental, reflecting deep properties of the universe itself.
 They are not derived from other constants or measurements and are believed to be universal, meaning they hold true throughout the entire cosmos.
 Examples include the speed of light in a vacuum (c), the gravitational constant (G), Planck's constant (ħ), and the Boltzmann constant (k<sub>B</sub>).

 • Physical Constants: This broader category encompasses both fundamental and derived constants.
 Derived constants are calculated from fundamental constants and other measured quantities.
-For instance, the Rydberg constant (R<sub>∞</sub>) is a derived constant related to the energy levels of atoms and is calculated using fundamental constants like the speed of light, Planck's constant, and the electron charge.
+Take this case: the Rydberg constant (R<sub>∞</sub>) is a derived constant related to the energy levels of atoms and is calculated using fundamental constants like the speed of light, Planck's constant, and the electron charge That alone is useful..

 • Empirical Constants: These constants are determined through experimental measurements and may not have a fundamental theoretical basis.
 They often reflect specific properties of materials or systems under study.
-For example, the coefficient of friction between two surfaces is an empirical constant that depends on the materials' properties and surface conditions.
+Take this: the coefficient of friction between two surfaces is an empirical constant that depends on the materials' properties and surface conditions.
 While not as fundamental as G or c, empirical constants are still vital for making accurate predictions within their specific contexts.

 Significant Examples of Constants